INTI-CMNB/KiBot/README.md

 ```

 If you need to use the same list of layers for various outputs you can use YAML anchors.
-The first time you define the list of layers just assign an ancho, here is an example:
+The first time you define the list of layers just assign an anchor, here is an example:

 ```yaml
     layers: &copper_and_cmts